0xraincandy/0xraincandy/README.md

 ## About Me
-I'm Lieke and I am from the Netherlands.
+I'm Lesly and I am from the Netherlands.
 I enjoy writing small scripts and other tools in Ruby.

 - Main language: **Ruby**